-The US Senate’s failure to pass the DREAM Act in 2010 sparked conversations among immigrant youth leaders on how to effectively sustain the immigrant youth movement, giving birth to Dream Summer, a national 10-week summer fellowship.
-Since its groundbreaking launch in 2011, Dream Summer has partnered with various social justice organizations across the country to provide over 500 fellowship opportunities to immigrant youth and allies.
+Dream Summer Fellowship – The US Senate’s failure to pass the DREAM Act in 2010 sparked conversations among immigrant youth leaders on how to effectively sustain the immigrant youth movement, giving birth to Dream Summer, a national 10-week summer fellowship.
+Since its groundbreaking launch in 2011, Dream Summer has partnered with community-base and social justice organizations, and labor unions across the country to provide over 600 fellowship opportunities to immigrant youth and allies.

 Immigrant Justice Fellowship – A statewide fellowship that serves as a platform for immigrant youth to continue to be at the forefront of empowering and protecting immigrant communities.
 Connecting tools and resources to immigrant communities across the state as they face increased threats of detention and deportation.
 We are standing together to continue to build an immigrant rights movement grounded in justice, equity, inclusion, and power.

 Undocumented Stories – Present the powerful experiences of the undocumented immigrant community, featuring students, unaccompanied minors, and community members.
 The exhibit highlights the stories of undocumented immigrants who have built a movement to change policies impacting narrative, deportations, higher education, and unaccompanied minors.

 Dream Summer Alumni Network & Council – The Dream Summer Alumni Network uplifts, connects, and channels the collective power of Dream Summer alumni across the country.
 The Dream Summer Alumni Network Council was establish to guide this work, as well as lead continued personal, professional, and leadership development for our alumni.
 The Dream Summer Alumni Network is 600 plus members strong across the country and it continues to grow every year.